 NOTE: I’ll begin this experience report with a brief disclaimer.
-It’s been less than three years since I’ve returned to shooting 35mm film after switching to digital photography over 20 years ago.
-I’ve inundated myself in as much film education as I could find between web articles and advice from experienced film shooters.
-But, with my former experience way in the past and limited recent experience, this review is coming from a relative novice point of view.
+It’s been less than three years since I returned to shooting 35mm film after switching to digital photography over 20 years ago.
+I’ve inundated myself with as much film education as possible between web articles and advice from experienced film shooters.
+But, with my former experience way in past and limited recent experience, this review is coming from a relatively novice point of view.

 The photographs from the 36 exposure roll of Kodak Pro Image 100 that I exposed a few weeks ago during our visit to Brick Farm Tavern and East Broad Street have finally been developed and scanned.
 The Dark Room sent me a link earlier this week.

-I tried to capture the same images that I exposed on my Fuji X-T2 that day.
+I tried capturing the same images I exposed on my Fuji X-T2 that day.
 Swapping back and forth between the two cameras was challenging, so I enlisted Bhavna's help.
-I would hand her one camera, and she would hand back the other.
-I think this is one of the few times that I have exposed an entire roll of 35mm film in one weekend.
-Out of a 36 exposure roll, I got back about 32 usable images.
-My only regret is that I didn't get better quality scans or get some prints made.
-I guess I could send the negative back to The Dark Room to get prints or scanning the negatives using my Epson Perfection V600 Photo Scanner.
+I would hand her one camera, and she would return the other.
+This is one of the few times I have exposed an entire roll of 35mm film in one weekend.
+Out of a 36-exposure roll, I got back about 32 usable images.
+My only regret is that I didn't get better-quality scans or make some prints.
+I could send the negative back to The Dark Room to get prints or scan the negatives using my Epson Perfection V600 Photo Scanner.